zachdwight/uVariants-HRM/README.md

 # uVariants

-Web application for automated annotation and design of amplicons (biotech, molecular diagnostics).
+Web application for automated annotation and design of amplicons by way of SNP/SNV query.
+Focus is molecular diagnostics / biotech research.

 Latest News (March 26 2025) - the app is back in service with some todos....